ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

   2. Replace **owner** with the owner of the repo
 - Set the Feed username to the github username of the user that created the PAT
 - Provide the personal access token from Github as the Feed Password

+## Create Environments
+In Github
+1. Go to Settings -\> Environments
+2. Select New environment
+3. Create three environments.
+- TDD
+- UAT
+- Prod
+4. In the UAT and Prod environments, check Required reviewers box and select the users that need to approve that stage

 ## Enable Github Actions Workflows
 In the forked Github repository, navigate to Actions.
 Select *I understand my workflows, go ahead and enable them*